 14. Use your clothes to help with this!

-I mentioned the importance of not wearing pajamas to work (all the time) above.
+I mentioned the importance of not wearing pyjamas to work (all the time) above.
 It turns out, our clothes can actually help us establish boundaries between our home and work lives.
-Remember, the best thing about pajamas is that they’re relaxing, ‘home’ clothes so if you start wearing them to work, they’ll lose that feeling.
+Remember, the best thing about pyjamas is that they’re relaxing, ‘home’ clothes so if you start wearing them to work, they’ll lose that feeling.
 Instead, use your clothes to break up your day.
 So, you know when you’re in a ‘work’ outfit that you’re on-the-clock but as soon as you switch back into your house clothes or jammies, it’s time to relax!

 15. Eliminate distractions

 Matt struggles a lot with distractions when working from home (don’t worry, he’ll happily admit this!)
 For him, he finds it helps a lot to eliminate distractions as much as possible.
 From my perspective, this means I need to be mindful that it takes him a while to get into ‘the zone’ and not interrupt him when he does.
 He finds it best not to have any of his favourite bookmarks in his work web browser or anywhere else he can see them.
 He’ll often put his phone on do not disturb and stay out of his emails while he’s focusing on an important piece of work for a client or us.
 Be honest about what distracts you and find ways to remove them from your work environment or simply just give them an appropriate time and place.